Demon7799/GMail_OTP/README.md

 Now Select The Created Project and Search GMAIL API in Search Box and Select the Gmail API from Marketplace

-Click On Enable API (Wait For API to be Enable)
+Click On Enable API (Wait For API to Enable)

 Setup Credentials ==>